pnayak1501/Covid19Analyzer/README.md

 # Covid19Analyzer
-Covid19 Analyzer built using Java swings
+Covid19 Analyzer built using Java swings.

 # Abstract
 Coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
 The disease has taken the world by shock and has led to many countries put their respective countries into lockdown to avoid the spread of the same. <br />